Percent of Time Fire Contained to Room of Origin

 This measurement can have significant variability because a small number of incidents may change the percent of success dramatically.
 In some cases, fires which have grown significantly before the 9-1-1 emergency call is received will be well beyond the control of emergency personnel before they arrive on scene.
 In the future, policymakers may wish to consider the increased use of the fire code to limit fire spread through the use of building sprinklers.
-In Q3 2013, several shed fires, classified as loss of the full building of origin, affected the performance on this metric.

 This measure relates to the ability of on-scene firefighters and building sprinklers to prevent fire flashover and the spread of a structure fire.